canonical/checkbox/checkbox-ng/docs/dev/resources.rst

 Evaluation
 ----------

-Due to mandatory compatibility with existing :term:`CheckBox` jobs there are some unexpected aspects of how evaluation is performed.
+Due to mandatory compatibility with existing :term:`Checkbox` jobs there are some unexpected aspects of how evaluation is performed.
 Those are marked as **unexpected** below:

-1. First PlainBox looks at the resource program and splits it into lines.
+1. First Plainbox looks at the resource program and splits it into lines.
 Each non-empty line is parsed and converted to a resource expression.

 2. **unexpected** Each resource expression is repeatedly evaluated, once for